Skip To Main Content

 First-year and classmate O’Reilly ’29 combined for 38 points

-CLINTON, N.Y. – Connecticut College's James LaFrance scored a game-high 26 points in the Camels' 86-75 win over the Hamilton College Continentals on Hamilton's Tom Murphy Court inside Margaret Bundy Scott Field House on Friday evening, Feb.
+CLINTON, N.Y. – Connecticut College's James LaFrance scored a game-high 26 points in the Camels' 86-75 NESCAC win over the Hamilton College Continentals on Hamilton's Coach Tom Murphy Court inside Margaret Bundy Scott Field House on Friday evening, Feb.
 6.

 Season Update

 • Hamilton (5-16, 1-6 NESCAC) played its third contest of a four-game homestand.
-The Continentals will play their final home game of the regular season on Saturday, Feb.
-7 against No. 9 Tufts University.

 How It Happened

-• Conn's Garret Clar and LaFrance knocked down back-to-back 3-pointers with 1:49 and 1:18 remaining and the Camels went back in front, 37-34.
-Will Holmes '27 converted a contested jumper in the paint just before the buzzer to cut Conn's lead to 37-36 at halftime.
+• Conn.
+College's Garret Clar and LaFrance knocked down back-to-back 3-pointers with 1:49 and 1:18 remaining and the Camels went back in front, 37-34.

 Notes